 In some cases it is enough that you reduce the range of motion to not experience pain.
 Basically if you were developing your inner sensibility and connection it is always possible to perform a movement, though so small that is not visible to eyes.
-But for these you need more experience.
+But this requires more experience.

 Change contents of your Qigong training